-- (1) For drilling operations carried out from a mobile offshore drilling unit, except for the conductor hole, all casing or subsea equipment shall be designed to return drilling fluids to the drilling unit and such design shall take into account all lateral loads that may be exerted on the casing or riser system. - (2) For the design of casing strings used in offshore wells, the design shall be governed by Section 121.
+(1) For drilling operation carried out from a mobile offshore drilling unit, except for the conductor hole, all casing or sub -sea equipment shall be designed to return drilling fluids to the drilling units and such design shall take into account all lateral loads that may be exerted on the casing or riser system.

+(2) For the design of casing strings used in offshore wells, the design shall be governed by Section 21.

-163. Offshore Blowout Preventers.
+163. Offshore Casing Design.

-- (1) Prior to drilling below the surface casing string, blowout prevention equipment as generally recommended in API RP 53, shall be installed and tested. - (2) The blow-out preventer assembly shall include at least one blind/shear ram and one annular type. - (3) A sub-sea blowout preventer shall be provided with duplicate sets of control lines, designed to allow for sub-sea disconnect at the stack.
+(1) Prior to drilling below the surface casing string, blowout prevention equipment as generally recommended in API RP53, shall be installed and tested.

+(2) The blow -out preventer assembly shall include at least one blind/shear ram one annular type.

+(3) A sub -sea blow -out preventer shall be provided with duplicate sets of control lines, designed to allow for sub -sea disconnection at the stack.